mastlouis/03-experiment/README.md

 - __Firebase Realtime Database__: Firebase Realtime Database is a free to use NoSQL cloud database.
 We downloaded the keys and used the Firebase API in our React code to upload the results of the survey to the database.
 NoSQL and JSON complement each other very nicely so we were able to store our survey results as an object in the React state and then insert that directly into the real time database.
 When we were ready to analyze our data, we exported the database as a JSON file.
 - __Firebase Hosting__: We used Google’s Firebase Hosting platform to host our React application.
 Firebase Once we built the React app with the npm run build command we were able to use the Firebase command line tool to upload the optimized production version of the React app.
 Firebase then publishes the app to a custom URL based on our project name.
 For this assignment, it provided us with the custom URL: https://cs573-a3.web.app/.
 - __Demographics__: We designed a form to collect demographic data on participants’ visualization expertise, and we designed our database structure to store these records with each data submission.
 This involved learning how to use forms in Angular and managing data between components.
 We used this data to search for correlations between experience and accuracy within our results.
-- distance hypothesis?
-If we’re still doing that

 ## Design Achievements
 - __Spirals__: The spiral barcharts are a design achievement because they are a more complicated type of chart and getting them to look like spirals required some work.
 They are made by drawing a “path” on the svg that is a spiral, placing bars at even intervals along the path with one corner touching the path, and rotating the bars to align better with the curve.
 The spiral barcharts had to have more data points than the other chart types in order to look like spirals.
 For example, a spiral barchart with only 10 data points looked more like a jumble of randomly placed/oriented bars than a spiral.
 With 14 bars, the spiral barcharts looked like spirals, and with 17, they looked more presentable.
 17 bars was also the maximum we could make without the random data generation taking too long, so this is the number of bars we chose to include.
 - __We doodled our faces!__ Another design achievement is the set of drawings of us on the Welcome page of the experiment app.
 They make the Welcome page much more visually appealing!
 They also make the app more personal, which is useful when all of the people participating in the experiment are people we know.